Grace Lee Whitney: Return to Star Trek franchise

-Whitney returned to the Star Trek franchise in the 1970s after DeForest Kelley saw Whitney in the unemployment line and told her that fans had been asking for her at fan conventions.
+Whitney returned to the Star Trek franchise in the mid-1970s after DeForest Kelley saw Whitney in the unemployment line and told her that fans had been asking for her at fan conventions which were starting to become regular and numerous in the United States.
+She attended her first convention, "Equicon-76", in 1976 and was warmly received.
+She went on to attend Star Trek and science-fiction fan conventions regularly during the 1970s and 1980s, often performing with her band Star.

+In the late 1970s there were talks of Star Trek returning as a new television series, as Star Trek: Phase II.
+The new series was officially announced on June 10, 1977.
+Coincidentally, having read the back cover of Susan Sackett's Letters to Star Trek book and discovering that one of the frequently asked questions sent into the production team was "Whatever happened to Grace Lee Whitney?", Whitney herself got in touch with Sackett and was invited along to meet with Roddenberry at his office in Paramount Studios.
+He hadn’t seen her in over 10 years, so he was excited and happy to see her and immediately offered to bring back the Rand character for Phase II, describing the removal of Rand from The Original Series as his greatest mistake and blaming it on NBC executives.

+Despite considerable development, Paramount Pictures changed their minds about the TV series and instead decided on Star Trek returning as a motion picture.
+Star Trek: The Motion Picture began filming in August 1978 and was released in 1979.
+Whitney reprised her role as Janice Rand, with a promotion to chief petty officer and in the position of Transporter Chief.

-Whitney reprised her role as Janice Rand, who had received a promotion to chief petty officer in Star Trek: The Motion Picture (1979).
-She also appeared in Star Trek III: The Search for Spock (1984), Star Trek IV: The Voyage Home (1986), and Star Trek VI: The Undiscovered Country (1991), with another promotion, as Lieutenant Commander Janice Rand.
+She also made Cameo appearances in subsequent films, Star Trek III: The Search for Spock (1984) and Star Trek IV: The Voyage Home (1986).
+In Star Trek VI: The Undiscovered Country (1991), she was cast as the Communications Officer of the USS Excelsior with another promotion, as Lieutenant Commander Janice Rand.

 Five years later, to celebrate the 30th anniversary of the franchise, she returned in the 1996 Star Trek: Voyager episode "Flashback", along with George Takei.

-As well as these canonical appearances, Whitney reprised her role in two fan-created Star Trek productions: "Star Trek: New Voyages" and "Star Trek: Of Gods and Men".
+As well as these canonical appearances, Whitney reprised her role in two fan fiction Star Trek productions: Star Trek: New Voyages and Star Trek: Of Gods and Men.
 "New Voyages" premiered on August 24, 2007, while "Of Gods and Men" made its debut in late 2007.
-The fifth episode of Star Trek Continues, "Divided We Stand" (released September 26, 2015), was dedicated to her "lovely and endearing spirit".
+The latter was her final screen appearance as a Star Trek character.
+The fifth episode of fan-produced Star Trek Continues, episode "Divided We Stand" (released September 26, 2015), was dedicated to her "lovely and endearing spirit".

+In 2009, Whitney appeared in the British Channel 4 TV film Bring Back...
+Star Trek with Justin Lee Collins.

+Her final screen appearance was in the William Shatner documentary The Captains in 2011.